yorickpeterse/ruby-lint/doc/configuration.md

 ### directories

 A list of directories to search in for externally defined constants.
-By default this is set to the current working directory which, for big projects, can slow things down.
+By default this is set to `$PWD/app` and `$PWD/lib` (depending on which directories exist).
+For most applications you do not need to change this value.

 Example: